-One concern for older post-frame buildings, aside from rotten columns, is the functionality of the sliding doors.
+A common concern for older post-frame buildings, aside from rotted columns, is the functionality of the sliding doors.

 Editor’s Note: Your post-frame builder must be familiar with frameout tolerances and forces to ensure a functional door system for years to come.
-Avoid frameout approaches that aren’t approved by a professional engineer.
+Avoid frameout approaches that aren’t approved by structural engineers.

 What Are the Advantages of the EasyMotion Sliding Door?

-Weather and wildlife cause usability issues for sliding doors with a lower track.
-Accumulation of gravel, ice, leaves, and snow can make it difficult or impossible to operate.
-The Posi-Guide Track was designed to eliminate these problems.
+Weather and rodents cause issues for sliding doors with a standard bottom track.
+Furthermore, gravel, ice, leaves, or snow make it difficult to open and close.
+The Posi-Guide Track eliminates these problems.

 A unique low-friction polymer roller is protected behind and underneath the track.
-This system keeps the sliding doors snug to the post-frame building as it operates, allowing the protected polymer roller to glide freely behind the track.
+This system keeps the sliding doors snug to the post-frame building.
+In addition, the rollers are self-cleaning and never need to be oiled.

-FBi Buildings introduced the StepSaver Latch system in 2010.
-This patented sliding door latch is the first of its kind in the post-frame industry.
+The StepSaver Latch System was introduced by FBi Buildings in 2010.
+This sliding door latch is a first in the post-frame construction industry.

 3) Increased Sliding Door Strength

-The EasyMotion frame consists of aircraft-grade aluminum that interlocks from top-to-bottom when closed.
-This system provides a strong connection between the split sliding doors to withstand high winds and minimize deflection.
+The EasyMotion Sliding Door comprises an aircraft-grade aluminum frame that interlocks from top to bottom.
+It provides a strong connection between the split sliding doors to withstand strong winds and minimize deflection.

-Other sliding doors on the market don’t interlock, which means they can move independently of each other in cases of severe weather, causing excessive deflection.
+Other sliding doors in the pole barn marketplace don’t interlock.
+They move independently of each other in severe weather, causing excessive deflection.